William Peel (colonial administrator): Personal life

-Peel married to Violet Mary Drake, daughter of the late W. D. Laing by whom he had two sons.
+Peel was married to Violet Mary Drake, daughter of the late W. D. Laing, by whom he had two sons including the Conservative MP John Peel.

 Places named after him

 Peel Rise in Hong Kong is a hiking trail connecting Aberdeen Reservoir Road and Peak Road. and Peel Avenue in Penang were named after him.
 In addition, the Violet Peel Health Centre was named after his wife.
 The Peel Block of King George V School is named after him.
 Jalan Peel (Peel Road) in Kuala Lumpur was named after him too.